-AlGUK is committed to delivering good outcomes for its customers by treating them fairly and putting them at the centre of everything it does.
-AlGUK's approach, while underpinned by regulatory drivers, seeks to create a culture that delivers good outcomes for its customers and promotes a strong conduct risk culture across the organisation.
-AlGUK's Consumer Duty framework is aligned to the FCA Principles.
+AIGUK is committed to delivering good outcomes for its customers by treating them fairly and putting them at the centre of everything it does.
+AIGUK's approach, while underpinned by regulatory drivers, seeks to create a culture that delivers good outcomes for its customers and promotes a strong conduct risk culture across the organisation.
+AIGUK's Consumer Duty framework is aligned to the FCA Principles.

-During 2023 the Board oversaw the implementation of the new Consumer Duty rules promulgated by the FCA, and supported the continued embedding of the customer conduct initiatives.
+In 2024 the Board approved the Executives Annual Consumer Duty report on how in the first year of the FCA Consumer Duty rules delivered a positive outcome for all Retail Customers.
 The Board continued to take account of the conduct risks inherent in the UK business model and strategy and ensured they were identified, mitigated, and monitored.
 Through management reporting, the Board provides oversight of conduct risk across the business and its adherence to the Consumer Duty rules.
 The Executive Committee continues to review conduct risk management through oversight of business planning and the customer strategy.